abarker/typped/doc/sphinx_docs/dispatching.rst

 -------------------------------------

 Each preconditions function for a token is associated with a head and/or tail handler function.
-Any re-registration of a head or tail handler with *the same* preconditions function results in overwriting of the previously-registered handler.
-If the type signatures also differ then the previous type information *is* saved, to allow for function overloading, but the handler function itself is overwritten.)
-It is important, then, to have a clear definition of when two preconditions functions are considered equal.
+If a head or tail handler is re-registered with the token along with *the same* preconditions function then the previously-registered handler is overwritten.
+But if the type signatures also differ then the previous type information *is* saved even thought the handler function is overwritten, since this allows for function overloading.
+So it is obviously important to have have a very clear definition of when two preconditions functions are considered equal and when they are not.

-In order to avoid problems in determining when functions are identical, every preconditions function (or use of a preconditions function) **must** be assigned a string label.
-The preconditions functions are then registered in a dict (a `TokenTable` instance) with the label as the key.
-For two preconditions functions to be considered identical they must have the *same* label.
-For them to be considered different they must have *different* labels.
-**This can be very important in defining general parser methods and can cause subtle problems if it is not done correctly.**
+In order to avoid problems in determining when functions are identical, every preconditions function (or distinct use of a preconditions function) **must** be assigned a string label.
+The preconditions functions are then registered in a dict (a `TokenTable` instance) with that label as the key.
+For two preconditions functions to be considered identical they must have the *exact same* label.
+For them to be considered different they must have *different* labels.  **This can be important in defining general parser methods and can cause subtle problems if it is not done correctly.**

-The preconditions labels **define** identity or non-identity between preconditions functions.
-Sometimes you want two preconditions functions to be considered identical, such as when overloading based on argument types.
-Sometimes you want two preconditions functions to be considered to be different (especially if they are defined as a single function which, say, makes use of closure variables).
+The preconditions labels *define* identity or non-identity between preconditions functions.
+Sometimes you want two different preconditions functions to be considered identical, such as when overloading based on argument types but the function definition has been re-evaluated to a different function object.
+Sometimes you want the same function to be considered as different preconditions functions, such as when the function makes use of closure variables or global state.

-Recall that function overloading based on argument types is used for constructs that parse the same (i.e., via the same handler function) but are then resolved into different things based on the actual type signatures of the arguments.
-To use overloading the handler function which parses a construct is re-registered with different type signatures but with the same preconditions function (i.e., a preconditions function with the same label).
+Recall that function overloading based on argument types is used for syntactical constructs which parse the same (i.e., using the same handler function) but then are resolved into different things based on the actual type signatures of the arguments.
+To use overloading the handler function which parses a construct should be re-registered with each different type signature but with the same preconditions function (i.e., a preconditions function with the same label).
 All head or tail handler functions which are registered using the *same* preconditions function are treated as being overloaded if their type signatures differ.
-Only the last-registered handler function is actually used, but all the type information is saved.
+Only the last-registered handler function is actually used, but all the type information is saved and is used in resolving the final signature (and possible evaluation functions, etc.)

 Example: Defining standard functions with lookahead
 ---------------------------------------------------